gustavom2998/learning_rust/rust_book/3_programming_concepts/1_variables_and_mutability.md

 }
 ```

-Shadowing is different to marking a variable a mutable.
-If we accidently try to overwrite the value without using let, we'll get an error.
+Shadowing is different to marking a variable as mutable.
+If we accidentally try to overwrite the value without using let, we'll get an error.
 We can use shadowing to process and transform data without having to create new variables for each step.
-For example, we may want to declare a string of spaces, and then use the same variable to calculate the number of sapces.
+For example, we may want to declare a string of spaces, and then use the same variable to calculate the number of spaces.

 ```rust
 fn main(){